Dr. Laleh Amiri-Kordestani, MD

 Conference Topic: Session 9 - Practical matters in atrial fibrillation - anticoagulation & rhythm management

-Dr. Michael Fradley
+Dr. Michael Fradley, MD

 Assistant Professor of Medicine, University of South Florida; Director, Cardio-Oncology Program, H. Lee Moffitt Cancer Center and Research Institute, Tampa, FL, USA